Get insider access

 Gamer 1

-This monitor has an outstanding SDR color gamut.
+This monitor has an incredible SDR color gamut.
 It can display the entire sRGB color space used in most content.
-It also has impressive coverage of the wider Adobe RGB color space, great for professional photo editing.
+It also has great coverage of the wider Adobe RGB color space used in professional photo editing, but not all colors are accurate in that color space.

 8.8